News

 After I completed my bachelor’s in electrical and electronics, I went working for Siemens for four years.
 While I was working there, I realised that very soon many fields, like the energy section, medical section, and industry, will be heavily dependent on automation.
 So, I chose this programme because I thought would be nice to learn more about the topic.

-I chose Aalto University because I’ve always wanted to study in Europe and when I was doing my background research about different universities, almost everywhere was a mention that Finland has one of the best education systems in the world.
+I chose Aalto University because I’ve always wanted to study in Europe, and when I was doing my background research about different universities, almost everywhere was a mention that Finland has one of the best education systems in the world.

 What was the best part of your studies?

-The programme taught me things that were realistic and practical.
-The things we learned were very much related to real problems we face in the world.
-For example, on one course called Electricity Market and Distribution, our team was assigned to plan an electrical distribution network for our neighbourhood.
-We had to think about the optimisation of energy consumption, economic cost, and environmental factors.
-It made me feel like I’m really doing something that is really going to benefit the present and future systems.
+The programme taught me realistic and practical things.
+The topics covered were closely related to the real-world problems we face.
+For instance, in a course called 'Electricity Market and Distribution', we were tasked with planning an electrical distribution network for our neighbourhood.
+We had to consider the optimisation of energy consumption, economic costs and environmental factors.
+This made me feel as though I was doing something that would genuinely benefit current and future systems.

 What was the best part of student life?